 This is why the culmination of our mission statement is to create process-oriented civic spaces that help young people treat service as a lifetime.
-By reshaping students' ideas of what they’re capable of and creating pipelines to leadership, we help students identify themselves with a lifelong search for collective freedom and personal responsibility.
+By reshaping students' ideas of what they’re capable of and creating pipelines to leadership, we help students identify themselves with the lifelong search for collective freedom and personal responsibility.

-Let’s turn to history to understand why we affirm the importance of identity in our civic spaces.
+Let’s turn to history to understand why we affirm the importance of identity in civic spaces.
 From its earliest origins, identity politics was a method for centering the lived experiences of marginalized people.
 The idea was introduced by the Combahee River Collective as a lens to help Black women establish common experiences as the basis of antiracist action.
-In a country of clear inequality, they rejected the idea that inequality should - or could - not be a source of civic desire.
+In a country of vast inequality, they rejected the idea that inequality should - or could - not be a source of civic desire.